-White Water Rafting the Kicking Horse River
+White Water Rafting the Kicking Horse River in the Canadian Rockies

-You can start this from different points, but I recommend starting it from Golden if you’re limited on time and want to hit those Class 4 rapids!
-You know you do!
+You can start this from different points, but I recommend starting it from Golden if you’re limited on time and want to hit those Class 4 rapids.
+And you do!
 If you go in late spring/early summer, I guarantee that your heart will be pumping out of your chest.

 Canoeing or Kayaking on Maligne Lake in Jasper National Park

 Maligne Lake is the largest glacially formed lake in the Rockies and one of the most photographed spots in Jasper, if not the most popular.
 Once you’ve been there, you get it, it’s simply stunning!
 S